 Take a boat trip or visit local villages.

-There are many boat trips to enjoy during your stay on Naxos, and all leave from the port in the main town.
+During your stay in Naxos, you can enjoy many boat trips, all of which leave from the port in the main town.
 You can go on a boat tour, discover its beaches, or visit nearby islands (Paros, Mykonos, Koufunisia, or Santorini).

 ©Bvlena/Shutterstock.com